dev-abhijith/General-Science/Constitution.md

 Federal Scheme, Declaration of emergency powers, Ordinance making powers of President and governors, office of governor, Power of federal judiciary, Administrative structure in centre and states.

 **[[British|UK England]]**
-Parliamentary system, Bicameral parliament, Prime Minister, Counsil of ministers, Single citizenship, office of CAG, **writ** jurisdiction of courts, rule of law
+Parliamentary system, Bicameral parliament, Prime Minister, Council of ministers, Single citizenship, office of CAG, **writ** jurisdiction of courts, rule of law

 **USA**
 Written constitution, Fundamental Rights, Supreme Court, President as executive head, vice president as chairman of council of states, Judicial Review